 Botox for hyperhidrosis typically lasts for four to six months but can last longer for some individuals.
 It is recommended that you repeat this treatment about every six months to maintain the effects.
 Results after the injection are almost immediate and can kick in in as little as two to four days.
 Once you get the treatment done, you will feel more confident and will regret not getting it sooner.

-Can you shower after Botox in the armpits?
+Can you shower after having Botox in the armpits?

 No, you should avoid showering during the day of your procedure and for at least 12 hours following your treatment.
 You should avoid hot water, using deodorant, and doing any heavy exercise as these activities all increase your risk of bruising.
 The best practice is to gently clean your armpits with a mild cleanser and some lukewarm water after the first 12 hours following the procedure.